The only Bitcoin glossary you’ll ever need

 A public key, as the name suggests, is public.
 It is how you receive Bitcoin, similar to your BSB and account number.
 Your public key is designed to be shared with others.

 A Bitcoin private key is a (very long) string of numbers and letters that is used to sign and broadcast Bitcoin transactions.
 This is how you “spend” Bitcoin, and owning the key means you effectively own the Bitcoin.
 Bitcoin wallets technically don’t “hold your Bitcoin” but hold your keys.
 Because these keys enable you to spend your Bitcoin (ie; give you control of the Bitcoin), they must be kept safe and secure at all times (see “Cold Storage” above).

 Keys (Public-Private Pair)

 Public and Private keys come in pairs.
 A public key is a receiving address and the private key gives you control of the Bitcoin on the receiving address.

 KYC stands for Know Your Customer.
-It’s a process employed by the legacy financial system used to Identify users anc clients.
-It’s become the standard verification procedure employed by all financial institutions and products, including Bitcoin exchanges to verify customers, understand their risk tolerance and evaluate their financial profiles.
+It’s a process employed by the legacy financial system used to identify users anc clients.
+It’s become the standard verification procedure employed by all financial institutions and products, including most Bitcoin exchanges to verify customers, understand their risk tolerance and evaluate their financial profiles.
 When you complete a KYC verification, you’ll usually need to provide an exchange with your phone number and provide documents to verify your identification

 A list of data related to a financial account, such as IDs, transactions, timestamps and balances.
 The Bitcoin blockchain is a unique shared ledger where all of this information is distributed, decentralised, and public.